Menu

 Ông Địa (the Earth God) is the one who connects people and unicorns.

-Few audiences realize how much sweat and sacrifice lie behind the dazzling lion dance shows they see during festivals in Vietnam.
+Few audiences realize how much physical grit, sweat, and intense sacrifice lie behind the dazzling lion dance shows they see during festivals in Vietnam.

 Rehearsal work in preparation for Lion dance in Vietnam